Breaking a Nursing Employment Contract – What’s the Big Deal!?

-There are many people working behind the scenes to get you ready for your next contract.
-In order to fully understand the impact, let’s walk through the process and how it effects those involved.
+There are many people working behind the scenes to get you ready for your next nursing contract.
+To understand the impact, let’s walk through the process and how it affects those involved.

 - You no longer have the contract you planned on.

 - Possible loss of income/insurance while not working.

 - You already put time and effort into getting this far in the process.

 - Cancellation fees from the facility/agency may apply.

 - You may be responsible for housing fees ($1,000-$3,000).

 Breaking a nursing contract doesn’t always mean that you are burnt a bridge.
 Breaching a contract may cause larger hospital systems and vendors may place a nurse as a “do not return”.
 This hurts your scope of employment opportunities in the future.

 How Breaking a Nurse Employment Contract Affects Your Recruiter